nikodemus/foolang/docs/design/002-no-class-inheritance.md

 ```

 Users should be able to rely on this being "compiled well", applying
 interprocedural optimizations.
-(Eg. constant-folding the whole expression if
+(Eg. possibly constant-folding the whole
-`arg` happens to be a constant.)
+expression if `arg` happens to be a constant and the method allowing it.)

-For the compiler to be reliably able to do so, it must know the exact method that
+For the compiler to be reliably able to do so, it must know the exact method
-implements `#message:`&mdash;static interprocedural optimizations are inhibited
+that implements `#message:`&mdash;static interprocedural optimizations are
-if `ConcreteType` has subclasses that override the method.
+inhibited if `ConcreteType` has subclasses that override the method.

 In particular, adding a new subclass of `ConcreteType` can easily inhibit
-optimizations that previously worked, causing surprising performance
+optimizations that previously worked, causing surprising performance degradation
-degradation due to apparently unrelated changes.
+due to apparently unrelated changes.

-For performance to be reliable and transparent user's and compiler's views
+For performance to be reliable and transparent both user's and compiler's views
-must coincide without significant extra effort on user's side.
+must coincide without significant extra effort on the user's part.

 ### Part 2: Representation Selection